 As students share project ideas with peers, work together to solve challenges, and lean on each other for advice, they build a strong sense of responsibility and teamwork.
 We see this most in our robotics courses, where students work together to assemble a cool robot and then program it to complete complex tasks and challenges.
 Then less formally, it's also evident when campers are getting familiar with the different parts of a computer and building their own laptops, and can't help but bounce questions and thoughts off classmates.

-Why it matters: Independence is an essential trait, but working well together is also an important skill at every stage in life: in the classroom, on the baseball field, at the workplace, and even at home with siblings.
+Why it matters: Independence is an essential trait, but working well together is also an important skill at every stage in life: community in the classroom, on the baseball field, at the workplace, and even at home with siblings.
 When kids are team players, they’re more likely to build good relationships with peers and accomplish more than they would alone.

 At the end of each session, campers present their final projects to parents and peers.
 At iD Tech Camps, our weeklong program offering, this happens during Friday Showcase, whereas Alexa Café students pitch their ideas at Concept Café, and Academy teens show off their portfolios during Launch Party.

 At these lively end-of-session events, students’ self-confidence and pride are at an all-time high.
 As they share their new mobile app or walk you through their prototype of a wearable electronic that could make the world a safer place, their newfound confidence shines through.